lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 # Summary

 I hope this quite detailed view of Docker Cloud will make you want to give it a try.
-The solution is very user friendly and easy to use.
+As we have seen, this solution is easy to use and user friendly.
+In only a couple of steps we have setup a complete CI/CD pipeline.
+The integration with source providers and cloud providers made the whole process very easy.